microsoft/TypeScript-Website/packages/documentation/copy/en/javascript/JSDoc Reference.md

 var nullable;
 ```

-You can also use a union type:
+The TypeScript-native syntax is a union type:

 ```js twoslash
 /**